Anti Carbon Tax Rally in full swing 23rd March 2011

 TONY ABBOTT:

-Again, Alan, it’s disappointing when all these things are true but it is our system.from
+Again, Alan, it’s disappointing when all these things are true but it is our system.Latest on the National TPP count

 I think that is about 96% of the expected number of final formal votes counted.